DHTMLX/docs-suite/docs/calendar/index.md

 ## Features

-You can check the following page to learn how to build a full-featured DHTMLX Calendar:
+Learn how to build a full-featured DHTMLX Calendar:

 - [Features](calendar/features.md)